 “I took Equipped Disciple classes at Watermark, where I reexplored the foundation of the gospel and began practicing the spiritual disciplines on a regular basis.
 I found peace in wanting Christ and nothing else.
 My entire life changed when I got rid of everything that was hindering me from being ‘all in’ with Jesus.
 Nothing I valued before could ever compare to the joy I found in full devotion to Christ.

 “I took part in the Watermark Institute in 2016-17, and God used that time to strip me of things I once took confidence in so I could learn how to live in Him.
 God began unravelling the confusing person I’d been so I could find my identity in Christ.
 At times, I experienced fear and anxiety like I never had before.
 But that’s when I learned that I’m loved not for what I do, but for exactly who I am.
 God loved me all along, even when I rebelled.

 “With the encouragement of others, I started writing and playing music again, but was convinced I either didn’t have that gift anymore, or if I did, God couldn’t use it.
 He helped me push through the fear and self-focus as He repurposed my gifts in music in a new way.
-Today, I use my skills in leadership, music, and discipleship by leading at The Porch and on Plano’s Kids Ministry staff team.
+Today, I use those gifts to serve young adults at The Porch and Watermark.